 StagWeb Meal Deal

 Sausages are a big deal in Krakow and something of a local speciality.
-There’s lots of different types of sausage to try but some of the pickles can be a bit, I don’t want to appear cruel but the word ‘rancid’ springs to mind.
+There are lots of different types of sausage to try, but some of the pickles can be a bit, and I don’t want to appear cruel, but the word ‘rancid’ springs to mind.

 Everything in the city centre is within easy walking distance which makes a pub crawl easy to plan (or book a Guided Bar Crawl).
-If you’re heading out and about during the day then trams are cheaper and a lot more fun that taxis.
+If you’re heading out and about during the day, then trams are cheaper and a lot more fun than taxis.

-Head to the Jewish District and order zapienkanki a Polish delicacy which is a cross between a pizza and an open sandwich.
+Head to the Jewish District and order zapienkanki – a Polish delicacy which is a cross between a pizza and an open sandwich.
 They’re really cheap, really filling and bloody tasty.
-Good way to line the stomach before ‘the ale doth flow’.
+A good way to line the stomach before ‘the ale doth flow’.

 Drinks and food are mega cheap in Krakow.
-In fact get a good flight deal and our amazing activity packages make Krakow one of the best value stag destinations ever!
+In fact, get a good flight deal and our amazing activity packages make Krakow one of the best value destinations ever!

 “Say ‘hello’ to my leetle friend!”
 Yes, somebody didn’t get the memo from our office and actually handed me a Kalashnikov rifle to fire.
 EPIC!
-Seriously, one of the most awesome stag activities I’ve experienced (and I do them for a living!).
-AK47 Shooting, so much fire power, SO much fun!
+Seriously, one of the most awesome activities I’ve experienced (and I do them for a living!).
+AK47 Shooting, so much firepower, SO much fun!

-Bubble Football is also another great recent addition to Krakow and if you’ve haven’t played it yet then you’re in for a treat.
+Bubble Football is also another great recent addition to Krakow and if you haven’t played it yet, then you’re in for a treat.

-Go Karting, admittedly I’m pretty rubbish at it but in my defence the track is really tough and the karts extremely powerful… OK, even I’ll admit I’m starting to sound like a girl.
+Go Karting – admittedly, I’m pretty rubbish at it, but in my defence, the track is really tough and the karts extremely powerful… OK, even I’ll admit I’m starting to sound a bit pathetic.

-Krakow can be really cheap which means you get so much more action for your money.
-But beware, the local vodka is like brain napalm, go easy or you’ll wake up sitting in a forest, with a Polish traffic cone on you head and your trousers decorating as statue back in Main Square.
+Krakow can be really cheap, which means you get so much more action for your money.
+But beware, the local vodka is like brain napalm, so go easy or you’ll wake up sitting in a forest, with a Polish traffic cone on your head and your trousers decorating a statue back in Main Square.

-Despite my best attempts I was beaten by the vodka, well to be exact I was beaten by the fact that we met one of our stag parties out there and they insisted on toasting everything that moved.
-But it wasn’t just the pace, Alice partied like a pro and while I wimped out and moved onto soft drinks she kept up the StagWeb reputation by out thinking and out drinking all comers.
-Especially me.
+Despite my best attempts, I was beaten by the vodka.
+Well, to be exact, I was beaten by the fact that we met one of our stag parties out there and they insisted on toasting everything that moved.
+And knowing I had more hotels to view the next day I opted for prevention rather than cure, so I’d still be able to see straight the next day.

 I’ll leave my Man Card at the door and see myself out…